Executive Synopsis

 - Smart contracts deal with trade activities that need to comply with various regulations and reporting

-managed, and how they can be enforced.
+managed, and enforced.